wp-plugins/bp-local-avatars/readme.txt

 === BP Local Avatars ===
 Contributors: shanebp
 Donate link: http://www.philopress.com/donate/
-Tags: BuddyPress, members, avatars, gravatars
-Author URI: http://philopress.com/contact/
+Tags: BuddyPress, members, groups, avatars, gravatars Author URI: http://philopress.com/contact/
 Plugin URI: http://philopress.com/products/
 Requires at least: WP 4.0, BP 2.0
-Tested up to: WP 4.1, BP 2.2.1
+Tested up to: WP 4.3
-Stable tag: 1.2
+Stable tag: 1.9
 License: GPLv2 or later

-A BuddyPress plugin that creates Gravatar avatars for any user without one, and stores them locally.
+A BuddyPress plugin that creates Gravatar avatars for any user or group without one, and stores them locally.

 == Description ==

 BP Local Avatars is a BuddyPress plugin.

-Do you have members on your BuddyPress site who do not have an Avatar?
+Do you have members or groups on your BuddyPress site who do not have an Avatar?
 And you do not want to show the generic default avatar?
 Or maybe you do not want each page view to include a lot of calls to gravatar.com to load avatars?

 * This plugin will create a Gravatar Identicon avatar, thumb and full versions, for any user who does not already have an Avatar, and save it locally.
-* Supports user creation, user registration, user login, and Bulk Generation.
+* Supports user creation, user registration, user login, and Bulk Generation for user and groups.
 * Uses the existing BuddyPress avatar directory structure.
 * Conforms to the defined sizes for BuddyPress thumb and full avatars.
 * Users can still upload an avatar via their profile.
+* Groups can still upload an avatar via Group > Manage > Photo.

 Usage: